 The subject calls for pupils to become appreciative, creative, problem solvers, to work as an individual and as a member of a team.
 The use of IT and CAD/CAM is an important aspect of all our courses and all students are actively encouraged to use our extensive facilities to the full, before school and after school to enhance their design work and practical outcomes.

 Two large workshops, equipped with hand and power tools, one large food-technology lab with ovens and plenty of worktops.
-One large textiles lab equipped with state of the art sewing equipment.

 2016 A-Level Results: